UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 <iframe src="/module5/charts/20/unnamed-chunk-3.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: To add a highlight color, we could create a new column in our dataframe that has a unique value for the bars we want to highlight and the same value for everything else.
+Notes: To add a highlight colour, we could create a new column in our dataframe that has a unique value for the bars we want to highlight and the same value for everything else.

-Then we could use this as a categorical column to color by via the `color` encoding.
+Then we could use this as a categorical column to colour by via the `color` encoding.

 The downside of this is that we need to modify the dataframe, which